bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >Open `dinosaur_coal.xml` in your preferred text editor.

-The first line sets out information about the format of the xml and its contents, which we can ignore.
+The first line sets out information about the format of the XML file and its contents, which we can ignore.
 The next section is labelled `data`, and contains our dummy alignment.
 We don't need this section, so it can be commented out or simply deleted.

 >Remove the `data` section of the XML:
 >